alexisbarnes/alexisbarnes/README.md

 - 👋🏾 Hi, I’m @alexisbarnes!
 My background is in journalism and emerging technologies.
-- 😆 I’m interested in helping people tackle problems.
+- 😆 I’m interested in collaborating with others to tackle interesting technical problems.
+- 🌻 Skills: TypeScript, React, Jest Test, Tailwind, Stitches (CSS-in-JS).
-- 🌱 I’m currently building my skills in ReactJS.
+- 🌱 I’m currently building my skills in AWS, NextJS, and Python.
 - 💞️ I’m looking to help out where I can.

 <!---